jlapeyre/Qurt.jl/DesignConsiderations.md

 ## Broad Requirements

-The title includes "DAG", but we may want something else, or something that includes a DAG as a component.

-We want a data structure sufficiently general to handle a hybrid quantum/classical circuit.
+* We want a data structure sufficiently general to handle a hybrid quantum/classical circuit.
 Something similar to what Qiskit does or is planned for Qiskit in the not-to-distant future.

+* Process gates like `X`, `CZ` very efficiently.
+They are not represented by Julia types

+* Allow users and developers to very easily create a new gate with flexible properties and implementation.

 ## Definitions